 A lot of insurance companies have started to advertise their term insurance plans by sharing the cost per day basis, like for example – “Buy 1 crore term plan just for Rs 25/day”.
 However, note that these numbers might be applicable only for a certain age group and tenure of the policy.

 Like it might happen that the advertised premium per day is only for the clients around 25 yrs and for a policy of 40 yrs.

-Other than some cases, it does not make much sense to pay one time premium (single premium) while buying term plan.
+Other than some cases, it does not make much sense to pay a one-time premium (single premium) while buying a term plan.
 The best option which will work for most people is the yearly premium.
-So if your agent is trying to explain you how a onetime payment will help you save the cost, run away and don’t fall for it.
+So if your agent is trying to explain to you how a one-time payment will help you save the cost, run away and don’t fall for it.

 This is a big one which is critical to understand.

 When you buy a term plan (or even health insurance), sometimes your premiums can increase after your medicals are done and you may be asked to pay an extra premium.
 This increase in premium is due to health issues and it’s very valid to ask you to pay this extra premium.